-These stylized facts and contextual details motivate an application of our two-period brokerage model.
-In the first period, noise traders infer beliefs, q, under the assumption that the morning-line odds reflect wagering by risk-neutral bettors.
-Noise traders then wager in proportion to these beliefs, generating odds that reproduce any bias inherent in the morning lines.
+in the morning lines.
 In the second period, arbitrageurs infer beliefs, p(q), from the observed rates at which horses with implied probability q actually win.
-Given that the morning-line odds embed a favorite-longshot bias, this correction leads arbitrageurs to view favorites as underpriced.
-A large number of arbitrageurs place all wagers with positive expected value until no more exist.
+Given that the morning-line odds embed a favorite-longshot bias, this correction leads arbitrageurs to view favorites as underpriced-and after the discount, often dramatically so.
+The track sets the discount to maximize its own income, and a large number of arbitrageurs place all wagers with positive expected value until no more exist.
 Late wagering concentrates on favorites, and the favorite-longshot bias moderates.
-The bias does not disappear, however, because arbitrageurs pay tax.
+The bias does not disappear, however, because arbitrageurs pay some tax.